atgeller/wasmtime/docs/contributing-architecture.md

 ends).
 This is only used to protect against possible Cranelift bugs and otherwise serves no purpose.

-At the time of this writing Wasmtime only supports WebAssembly with 32-bit memories, so a maximum of 4GB in size.
-Wasmtime has not implemented the memory64 proposal from upstream WebAssembly yet.

 The defaults for Wasmtime on 64-bit platforms are:

-* 4GB static maximum size (meaning all memories are static)
+* 4GB static maximum size meaning all 32-bit memories are static and 64-bit
+  memories are dynamic.
-* 2GB static guard size (meaning all loads/stores with less than 2GB offset
+* 2GB static guard size meaning all loads/stores with less than 2GB offset
-  don't need bounds checks)
+  don't need bounds checks with 32-bit memories.
 * Guard pages before linear memory are enabled.

-Altogether this means that linear memories result in an 8GB virtual address space reservation by default in Wasmtime.
+Altogether this means that 32-bit linear memories result in an 8GB virtual address space reservation by default in Wasmtime.
 With the pooling allocator where we know that linear memories are contiguous this results in a 6GB reservation per memory because the guard region after one memory is the guard region before the next.

+Note that 64-bit memories (the memory64 proposal for WebAssembly) can be configured to be static but will never be able to elide bounds checks at this time.
+This configuration is possible through the `static_memory_forced` configuration option.
+Additionally note that support for 64-bit memories in Wasmtime is functional but not yet tuned at this time so there's probably still some performance work and better defaults to manage.

 ## Tables and `externref`

 WebAssembly tables contain reference types, currently either `funcref` or `externref`.
-A `funcref` in Wasmtime is represented as `*mut VMCallerCheckedAnyfunc` and an `externref` is represented as `VMExternRef` (which is internally `*mut VMExternData`).
+A `funcref` in Wasmtime is represented as `*mut VMCallerCheckedFuncRef` and an `externref` is represented as `VMExternRef` (which is internally `*mut VMExternData`).
 Tables are consequently represented as vectors of pointers.
 Table storage memory management by default goes through Rust's `Vec` which uses `malloc` and friends for memory.
 With the pooling